 If the number of applicants exceeds the school’s capacity, enrollment shall be determined by a lottery (a random drawing).
 Students not placed through the lottery will be put on a waitlist for openings that become available in their grade.
-The lottery is open to the public and will be held April 11th, 2019.
-The results will be witnessed and parents will be notified of the results.
+The lottery is open to the public and will be held April 15, 2021.
+The results will be witnessed and parents will be notified of the final results.
 BSCS commits to making the lottery and enrollment procedures and practices fair and transparent.

 If a family participates in the lottery and is not drawn for a spot during one school year, but remains interested in enrollment for the next school year, a new application must be completed the following spring.
 Waitlists do not carry over from year to year.

-Any applications received after the March 30th deadline will be stamped with the date and time, and set aside for consideration in order of receipt, after the lottery has been held.
+Any applications received after the March 31st deadline will be stamped with the date and time, and set aside for consideration in order of receipt, after the lottery has been held.
 These students will either be added to the waitlist for their grade, or will be able to enroll in their grade if there is space available, but only after an orientation has been completed.
-This orientation may take the form of a meeting with the Head Teacher.
+This orientation may take the form of a meeting with the Head Teacher or viewing of a slide show and response to a questionnaire.
 During the school year, it may include a tour or classroom visit during school hours.

 The following steps will be taken to insure viable classes, as well as a fair process, in the event that there are more applicants than spaces available.

 - Siblings of the above students are placed into their appropriate grade(s), or added to the waitlist for that grade.
-In the event of multiple siblings on the waitlist for the same grade, the waitlist order is determined by the order of enrollment in the school (first come, first served).
+In the event of multiple siblings on the waitlist for the same grade, the waitlist order is determined by the lottery draw of each family.

-- The morning after the lottery, students who have placement will receive an email with an opportunity to “Accept Placement”, as well as further information on enrollment.
-Students who have been placed on the waitlist will be informed of the placement.
+- Within two school days of the lottery drawing, students who have placement will receive an email with an opportunity to “Accept Placement" as well as further information on enrollment.
+Students who have been placed on the waitlist will be informed of their placement on the waitlist.

 The following shall be given preference for admission to the school in the event a lottery becomes necessary: